lukasito/actor-model-ddd/README.md

 #Domain driven design in actor model using akka
-This project tries to demonstrates how to design domain using actor model design.
+This project tries to demonstrates how to design domain using actor model paradigm.
 I was drawing knowledge from great book with title [Applied Akka Patterns](http://shop.oreilly.com/product/0636920043577.do) By Michael Nash and Wade Waldron.